-The intent and scope of this document is to provide guidance to owners, operators, designers, and professional service providers on how to best implement indoor air quality (IAQ) improvements, including risk mitigation strategies, in educational facilities.
+This guidance document is a tool for the design professional and mechanical contractor.
+It is intended to help guide the discussion with school personnel on options available to improve indoor air quality (IAQ) based on regional needs and available funding as well as to provide guidance to owners, operators, designers, and professional service providers on how to best implement IAQ improvements, including risk mitigation strategies, in educational facilities.
 It will also help facilitate discussion between designers and stakeholders, identify minimum recommendations, and discuss further considerations to improve IAQ and reduce the transmission risk of infectious pathogens and other contaminants of concern.
+This guide is consistent with other ASHRAE publications and will be updated to align with other standards as they are adopted or updated.